OpenSourceKyle/OpenSourceKyle.github.io/content/drafts-pages/needs_polish/self-authoring.md

 {{< /details >}}

-# Past - Response

-## Family

-### Background - Me
+### Family Background

+#### Me

-I was born in South Carolina, US and lived my whole childhood in Belton, South Carolina.
-I did not like Belton too much as a kid since I had would preferred to be in a larger city with more things to do.
-Belton is a small, mostly decaying textile town of roughly 4,000 people.
+I was born in South Carolina, US and lived my whole childhood in a small town in South Carolina.
+I did not like my hometown too much as a kid since I would have preferred to be in a larger city with more things to do.
+My hometown still is a small, mostly decaying textile town of roughly 4,000 people.
 Many folks live meagerly in trailers or government housing and are of a "redneck" or "backcountry" type of mentality regardless of their race or sex.

 However as an adult, I miss the area with the peace that it brings me.
-Although I no longer enjoy seeing my parents there, I do love going back to the town and the property that I grew up on.
-The peace, quiet, and generally static nature of the town and people gives Belton a stable, nostalgic appearance that barely seems to change no matter how long I have not lived there.
+For the sake of nostalgia, I do love going back to the town and the property that I grew up on.
+The peace, quiet, and generally static nature of the town and people gives it a stable, vintage appearance that barely seems to change no matter how long I have not lived there.
 I have noticed more people building large houses and moving there since the 2020 COVID-19 pandemic, where previously there was little activity of this sort.
-As of this writing, this thankfully has not changed much, but with Belton's close proximity to Anderson and Greenville, I could see it growing more.
+As of this writing, this thankfully has not changed much, but with it's close proximity to bigger cities, I could see it growing more.

-### Background - Father
+#### Father

 My father was born to an intact family.
 My grandmother passed away in the 1980s from something heart attack related, so I never knew her.
 I do not know much of my grandma other than, according to a childhood friend of my dad, she was very abusive to my dad when he was young to include frequent physical beatings.
 Even my dad told me that he felt a great peace after she died, which I assume to be related.
 My grandfather was alive until I was about 7 years old.
 He worked in a local textile mill in their hometown for his whole life, which my dad would also work at briefly during high school.